-FIFTIDDAY FINE: Niecy Nash Serves Spectacular Slice Of 50th Birthday CAKE On The Gram, Sparks Creep Emoji Chaos
+FIFTIDDAY FINE: Niecy Nash Serves Spectacular Slice Of 50th Birthday CAKE On The Gram

 Niecy Nash Serves Spectacular Slice Of 50th Birthday CAKE On The Gram

-FIFTIDDAY FINE: Niecy Nash Serves Spectacular Slice Of 50th Birthday CAKE On The Gram, Sparks Creep Emoji Chaos
+FIFTIDDAY FINE: Niecy Nash Serves Spectacular Slice Of 50th Birthday CAKE On The Gram

-Our Godly bodied fave Niecy Nash was back at it AGAIN with the thirst trap shenanigans–this time, melting the gram with a spectacular 3-pack of tiddaylicious thirst traps in celebration of her 50TH BIRTHDAY that, naturally, sent the whole entire internet into yet another tidday-drunk TIZZY.
+Our Godly bodied FAVE Niecy Nash was back at it AGAIN with the thirst trap shenanigans–this time, melting the gram with a spectacular 3-pack of tiddaylicious thirst traps in celebration of her 50TH BIRTHDAY that’s completely surreal based on how FINE she is AT 50.

+Oh yes, WE STAN along with the rest of social media that spiraled into yet another tidday-drunk TIZZY immediately after those pics hit the ‘net.

 Peep the funniest tweets & memes from NBA All-Star weekend 2020 on the flip.